+6. Introduce a composting 800 tonnes Programme 2020 - 2022

+programme to investigate composted in introduced

+potential to ensure all leaves 2019 Compost produced

+collected are used to Compost available to

+produce compost to be Public

+made available to the public

+at bring centres

-7. Introduce and manage an online Resource introduced and Q3 2020
+7. Introduce and manage an Not in place Resource introduced Q3 2020

-resource to provide information on managed
+online resource to provide and managed

+information on street

-street cleaning schedules
+cleaning schedules

-8. Continue to provide graffiti and Service provided 2020 - 2022
+8. Continue to provide graffiti Contract in Service provided 2020 - 2022

-chewing gum removal services Quantity of removal
+and chewing gum removal place and Quantity of removal

-undertaken annually
+services service undertaken annually

+provided

+10,148sq m of

+graffiti

+removed in

+2019

-9. Seek to include in the Dublin City Submission drafted and 2020 - 2022
+9. Seek to include in the Dublin N/A Submission drafted 2020 - 2022

-Development Plan a requirement for submitted
+City Development Plan a and submitted

+requirement for all new

-all new residential and commercial
+residential and commercial

-developments to include appropriate
+developments to include

+appropriate space for

-space for provision of recycling
+provision of recycling

 infrastructure

-10. Carry out public consultation to seek Consultation carried out Q4 2021
+10. Carry out public consultation N/A Consultation carried Q4 2021

+to seek additional locations out

-additional locations for recycling Locations identified and
+for recycling infrastructure Locations identified

-infrastructure in the city assessed
+in the city and assessed

-11. Continue to provide and enhance Number of datasets 2020 - 2022
+11. Continue to provide and 6 current Number of datasets 2020 - 2022

-Open Data on waste management provided and maintained
+enhance Open Data on datasets provided and

-services
+waste management services available maintained